 Is PCR testing mandatory to travel to the Dominican Republic?

-Is there any mandatory quarantine upon arrival in the Dominican Republic?
+Is there a mandatory quarantine upon arrival in the Dominican Republic?

 There is no mandatory quarantine upon arrival in DR. However, if you exhibit symptoms or test positive when you are randomly tested at the airport, you will have to self-isolate.